-- Both high-positioned lap belts and loose-fitting belts could cause serious injuries due to sliding under the lap belt during a collision or other unintended result.
-Keep the lap belt positioned as low on hips as possible. - For your safety, do not place the shoulder belt under your arm.
+- Both high-positioned lap belts and loose-fitting belts could cause serious injuries due to sliding under the lap belt during a collision or other unintended event.
+Keep the lap belt positioned as low on hips as possible. - Do not place the shoulder belt under your arm.

-To release the belt, press the buckle-release button and allow the belt to retract.
+To release the belt, press the buckle release button and allow the belt to retract.